Enhanced joint sparsity via Iterative Support Detection: Introduction and Contributions

-In this paper, we propose a non-convex joint sparsity regularized model and a multi-stage convex relaxation algorithm, in order to achieve a better tradeoff between the recovery quality and the computational efficiency.
-Our method extends the idea of threshold based iterative support detection ($threshold$-ISD) \cite{Wang10ISD} from common sparsity to joint sparsity, from compressive sensing to feature learning.
+$\mathbf{Contribution:}$ To achieve a better tradeoff between the recovery quality and the computational efficiency, we propose a non-convex joint sparsity regularized model and a multi-stage convex relaxation algorithm to solve the model.
+Motivated by the iterative support detection (ISD) \cite{Wang10ISD} for sparse signal reconstruction, we extend the idea of ISD in our method from common sparsity to joint sparsity, from compressive sensing to feature learning.
 We present some new insights about why ISD achieves better performance than its convex alternatives, its key differences with other weighting based alternatives, and its flexibility in support detection implementation.
 Moreover, we provide the preliminary theoretical results including the convergence analysis and a sufficient recovery condition.

-More important, we discover some advantages of ISD which are not observed in the single vector recovery case.
-In specific, for the single channel sparse signal estimation, $threshold$-ISD depends on the assumption of the fast decaying property of the nonzero components of the underlying true sparse signal and does not work for non-decaying signals.
+More importantly, we discover some advantages of ISD which are not observed in the single vector recovery.
+In particular, for the single channel sparse signal estimation, ISD depends on the assumption of the fast decaying property of the nonzero components of the underlying true sparse signal and does not work for non-decaying signals.
 However, we empirically show that this assumption is no longer necessary for multi-channel sparse signal recovery, because the joint sparsity structure is adopted in the specific implementation of support detection.
-This implies that ISD might be naturally fused with the more general structural sparsity.
+This implies that ISD might be naturally fused with the general structural sparsity, which leads to the enhanced performance.